danielbh/Notes-on-Go-OSS-projects/grafana.md

 [guardian package](https://github.com/grafana/grafana/blob/master/pkg/services/guardian/guardian.go) - some voodoo!
 They implement/compose an interface (DashboardGuardian) with a struct (dashboardGuardianImpl).
 Since they implement the methods of the DashboardGuardian interface with the struct it's valid.

+- [goconvey](https://github.com/smartystreets/goconvey/wiki/Web-UI) They are using goconvey to do testing which has a built in web UI for test browsing

 ***

 This looks like a good first issue to check out: https://github.com/grafana/grafana/issues/13924